asymy/thermodeproject/readme.md

 ## To Do List ##

 - [ ] Refactor
-  - [ ] change to multiple more manageable files
+  - [x] change to multiple more manageable files
-  - [ ] flags to set button to false
+  - [x] flags to set button to false
   - [ ] Make sure nothing is hardcoded that should be from input variables
 - [ ] add slope and rest time editing in each program, but default to inital values if not supplied
 - [ ] move 'practice' to seperate programme?
+- [ ] change button colours better

 ### Done List ###